 It’s not just a really cool-looking scene, here we see the literal demonstration of Sakomizu’s hopes, and the bonds the GUYS team have developed over the entire season.
 The final METEOR use along with the fusion dances going on allow humanity to truly stand shoulder-to-shoulder alongside the Ultra heroes who have protected them for this entire time.

 Joined together for one final battle, the GUYS crew launches themselves as a massive fireball attack through this ring system at the Emperor, a team attack which proves to finally be enough to defeat him for good.

-When I first watched this finale, I noticed they refer to a battle between the alien Emperor and Father of Ultra 30,000 years ago.
-I suspected that I was missing some context from an older series or bit of background lore.
-Sure enough, in the comments section of the previous Mebius article, one of my awesome followers, @TheIvanhobe, pointed out this provides a pretty neat cap to previously-established continuity within the franchise’s history:
+When I first watched this finale, I noticed they refer to a battle between the alien Emperor and Father of Ultra 30,000 years ago, and I suspected that I was missing a bit of background lore.
+Sure enough, in the comments section of the previous Mebius article, one of my awesome followers, @TheIvanhobe, pointed out this provides a pretty neat cap to a longstanding point of continuity in the setting:

 On the mid-season climax, Mebius gained a new upgrade, Burning Brave mode.
 One of most remarkable attacks of this form is the Mebium Dynamite, an attack where he engulfs himself on fire and then runs towards his opponent and explodes.

 You might already be aware of this, but the Mebium Dynamite is an attack he “inherited” from his mentor, Ultraman Taro.
 Back in the day, the Ultra Dynamite was one Taro’s trademark techniques, like the Storiom Ray.